LazyScientist/kivymd-app-template/README.md

 # kivymd-app-template
-you can start your codeing for your project by using this template this project is tested , and run at android
+lets begain your project without any problems, by using this template this project is tested , and run at android

  <br>